marianamannes/8-week-sql-challenge/README.md

 # 8 Week SQL Challenge

-This repository contains my solutions and studies for the [8 Week SQL Challenge](https://8weeksqlchallenge.com/), in which many different databases were made available and the objective was to explore and to solve business problems with SQL language.
+This repository contains my solutions and studies for the [8 Week SQL Challenge](https://8weeksqlchallenge.com/), in which many different databases were made available and the goal was to explore and to solve business problems with SQL language.
 In this case, I chose to solve the challenges with MYSQL.

 ## 🍜 Case Study #1 - Danny's Diner